adibzailan/batch_rename/README.md

   - Dark Gray (#333333) for text
   - Off-White (#F5F5F5) for backgrounds
   - Soft Teal (#4ECDC4) for selected items and links
-- Updated typography to use Helvetica Neue and Open Sans fonts
+- Updated typography to use Cerebri Sans font
 - Improved white space usage for better visual separation and clarity
 - Enhanced responsive design with a splitter for flexible resizing
-- Updated footer with new layout and version number (Alpha 1.2.0)
+- Updated footer with new layout and version number (Alpha 1.3.0)
 - Streamlined the overall user experience with a cleaner, more minimalist layout

 ## Requirements